 In order to properly file your taxes, you must take into account the possible deductions you may qualify for.
-Without deductions, you could find yourself paying money to the government that you don't have to owe.
+Without deductions, you could find yourself paying money to the government that you don’t have to owe.
 The trick is not only finding out what deductions you automatically qualify for, but also the ones you can get by taking a closer look at your financial situation.
-Here's how to calculate income tax deductions.
+This article will show you how to calculate income tax deductions.

 Things You'll Need